fernandr/mcp-postman/README.md

-Generate and deploy an MCP-server, and test it in a GPT-client.
+Explain the application of MCP:

-- Generate from Postman
+- Generate a MCP server from Postman
-- Deploy as Node.js
+- Deploy the server
-- Test in Cursor
+- Test the server in Cursor (LLM orchestrator)

+The MCP server connects to the OpenWeather API.

 Credits:

 - https://javascript.plainenglish.io/i-stopped-building-frontends-now-i-use-mcp-servers-to-let-ai-run-my-apps-178b0d7107ca

+Actions as follows.

 # Install cursor IDE